SEPA Secure payments using Checkout

-XGateway supports deposits with preliminary creation of with a fixed exchange rate.
-This is the recommended integration form, which providers merchants with ready-made UI for deposits with crypto assets.
+XGateway supports deposits with the preliminary creation of invoices at a fixed exchange rate.
+This is the recommended integration method, as it provides merchants with ready-made UI for accepting deposits in crypto assets.

 Creating an invoice